PROJECTS CAN BE ENTERED INDIVIDUALLY OR BY YOUR TEACHER

 All entries are to be registered online.
 Either students or parents can register their project from home or a teacher can register the project from school, but please make sure a project is only entered once.
 When a project is entered an adult (teacher, parent or mentor) must acknowledge that the project is the work of the identified student(s) and that the Young Scientist rules have been followed.

-All Models and Innovation projects need to be registered by midnight Friday 18th August 2017.
-Contact email@example.com if this poses a problem.
-Student, school and project details for each Model and Innovation entry must be provided on the online registration using the Project entry form.
+All Engineering projects are due on Friday 31st August 2018 by 4pm.
+Student, school and project details for each Engineering entry must be provided on the online registration using the Project entry form.
 Select any Sponsored awards for which the project meets the given criteria.
-Project material, such as the model and the folio does not need to be uploaded and students are permitted to continue working on their projects right up to the 4pm deadline on Friday 25th August, 2017.

-Hard copies of folios and logbooks must be delivered with the models or innovative device and an A3 or larger poster (describing how the model works) to the University of Sydney between 1pm and 4pm on Friday 25th August (venue to be confirmed).
-Models that have an associated scientific investigation, must also have the scientific investigation component uploaded to the online registration system by midnight, Friday 25th August.
+Hard copies of folios and logbooks must be delivered with the models or innovative device and an A3 or larger poster (describing how the model works) to the venue to be confirmed between 1pm and 4pm on Friday 31st August.
+Models that have an associated scientific investigation, must also have the scientific investigation component uploaded to the online registration system by midnight, Wednesday 5th September, 2018.

-For regional Models and Innovation entries you can send in your entries electronically using the online registration system.
+For regional Engineering entries and Year 12 Design and Technology students whose projects are embargoed from the 30th August for HSC marking, you can send in your entries electronically using the online registration system.
 Upload your folio and a short video of your innovative device, showing it’s main features and how it works.
-To do this you must open your existing registration using the code provided and then upload your files by 4pm Friday 25th August 2017.
+To do this you must upload your files by 4pm Friday 31st August 2018.
 To minimise the size of the files to be uploaded, get your students to resample each graphic and save each file as a low resolution PDF.
-If you experience difficulties with the uploading of the files, contact firstname.lastname@example.org and we will discuss alternative ways of sending the files.
+If you experience difficulties with the uploading of the files, contact email@example.com and we will discuss alternative ways of sending the files.

-All Scientific Investigation entries must be submitted online before midnight, Friday 25th August, 2017.
+All Investigation entries must be submitted online before midnight, Wednesday 5th September, 2018.
 Projects received after this time will have their eligibility for a prize decided by STANSW Council.
 Teachers are encouraged to submit projects early so uploading and internet issues do not result in a student project missing the deadline.

 Enter a project using the online Project entry form.
 Enter the student, school and project details and select any Sponsored awards for which the project meets the given criteria.